JavaScript JSON.parse()

 - We define a JSON string

-with a key-value pair. - We use the
+jsonStringwith a key-value pair. - We use the

-to uppercase. - The transformed object is stored in the variable
+JSON.parse()method with a reviver function that transforms the value of the key'key'to uppercase. - The transformed object is stored in the variable

-. - We log
+obj. - We log

-to the console usingconsole.log()
+objto the console usingconsole.log()method.

 JavaScript Program